by: Thomas Young

 We have reviewed the importance of monitoring web stats and their impact on sales revenues and ROI.
 Setting realistic benchmarks and targets to help accurately measure results is critical to online marketing success.
 The best web stat of all is an online conversion in the form of a lead for your sales team or an online order.

 Using the information in the previous blog posts, you should have an idea of the number of conversions you can expect from your website, given the amount of traffic visiting the site.
-This is where a conversion strategy can make a big difference in your web marketing results.
+This is where a conversion strategy can make a big difference in your strategic digital marketing results.
 Start the process of setting your goals and benchmarks by clearly defining your conversion strategy using the following steps:

 - Set up Google Analytics and Webmaster Tools.

 - Establish a conversion strategy in your strategic digital marketing plan defining how online conversions happen and what will motivate a website visitor to convert.

 - Make a list of all the various types of online conversions within this strategic approach.
 (More on this subject in coming chapters).